bmuschko/cka-crash-course/exercises/14-troubleshooting-app/instructions.md

 ![app-architecture](imgs/app-architecture.png)

-> **_NOTE:_** If you do not already have a cluster, you can create one by using minikube or you can use the Katacoda scenario ["Troubleshooting a Deployment"](https://learning.oreilly.com/scenarios/cka-prep-troubleshooting/9781492099192/).
+> **_NOTE:_** If you do not already have a cluster, you can create one by using minikube or you can use the Katacoda lab ["Troubleshooting a Deployment"](https://learning.oreilly.com/scenarios/cka-prep-troubleshooting/9781492099192/).

 ## Fixing the issue in namepace "gemini"